decarv/gsoc24/README.md

 Currently, pgagroal depends on libev to (a) watch for incomming read/write requests from its connections in a non-blocking fashion (I/O multiplexing); (b) launch timer events; and (c) watch signals.

-I/O multiplexing in Linux is done with select, poll and, most recently (kernel version 2.6) with epoll, which is used by libev on the background. epoll works by decoupling the monitor registration from the actual monitoring, and does this with an intuitive API, using three simple system calls, one to create an epoll instance, one to add or remove file descriptors to monitor (along with the events to monitor in each file descriptor), and one to actually monitor the file descriptors.
+I/O multiplexing in Linux is done with select, poll and, most recently (Linux kernel 2.6) with epoll, which may be used by libev on the background. epoll works by decoupling the monitor registration from the actual monitoring, and does this with an intuitive API, using three simple system calls, one to create an epoll instance, one to add or remove file descriptors to monitor (along with the events to monitor in each file descriptor), and one to actually monitor the file descriptors.

+I/O multiplexing similar to what is done with epoll can be achieved with io\_uring, which is an asynchronous I/O interface introduced in Linux kernel 5.1. io\_uring provides an interface to receive notifications when I/O is possible on file descriptors, similar to the `epoll_wait` call.

-A successful implementation of an efficient ev for pgagroal necessarilly utilizes epoll as well as other linux I/O features for efficient I/O.
+A successful implementation of an efficient ev for pgagroal necessarilly utilizes epoll or io\_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O.

 The objective of this proposal is to provide a plan to achieve such implementation, which shall be, at the end of this program, at least as efficient as libev, but fully maintained and controlled by the pgagroal community.